Plan the Perfect Bachelorette Party in New Orleans (2019 Guide)

 New Orleans nightlife is quantitatively different from the nightlife in some of the nation’s other party cities, because partying in New Orleans often means a street party.
 You will find similar atmospheres in places like Austin’s Sixth Street, but nothing rivals Bourbon Street.
 This is especially true if you are in NOLA at one of the city’s epic street party festivals, like Mardi Gras.
 What is so great about Bourbon Street?
 Well, you can literally walk down the street in and out of the some of the city’s most popular bars and restaurants, without a single reservation, and have a great time.
 It’s almost like trick-or-treating as a kid, but with booze and beads instead of candy as your prizes.
 What’s not so great about Bourbon Street?
 The crowds and the easy-come, easy-go philosophy can make formal planning trickier.

 The one place you must go when you are on Bourbon Street?
 Pat O Brien’s– the home of the famous Hurricane drink.
 If you haven’t had a Hurricane, picture a daiquiri, but make it twice as sweet and twice as potent.
 We aren’t kidding about the potency, which the deceptive sweetness hides, so proceed past one or two with caution.
 Of course, the most famous bar in the world’s most famous bar city didn’t get there because of one drink, Pat O’s is also a heck of a lot of fun.
 If you have never been to a dueling piano bar, it’s a great place to start, with a crowd that is always raring for a good time.
-One thing to keep in mind is that Pat O Brien’s pricing actually varies depending on where you are in the bar.
+If you want to request a song in the piano bar, write it on a napkin, include at least a $3 tip, and put it on top of the piano.
+One thing to keep in mind is that Pat O Brien’s drink pricing actually varies depending on where you are in the bar.
 The piano bar is the most expensive, then the courtyard, then the main bar.
 You get to walk around, so if you are looking for a way to save a few books, order at the main bar!

 Want something a little more chill than Bourbon Street, but with the same party vibe?
 Head over to Frenchman Street.
 There you will find a younger crowd and some amazing jazz bands.
 Depending on the time of year, you can still expect to find it full of people, but it is not as crowded (or as smelly) as Bourbon Street.